oldnomad/udotool/doc/MANUAL.md

   full range is `1000000` (one million), so `1` corresponds to exact value `10000` (ten thousand), and `0.0042` corresponds to exact value `42`.

+Environment available to `udotool` script and to all commands invoked from it contains all environment variables available to `udotool` itself, plus following variables:

+- `UDOTOOL_SYSNAME` contains virtual device directory name under `/sys/devices/virtual/input/`.
+This additional environment variable becomes available only when the `uinput` device is created, so if you need it before any input emulation command, you should use `udotool` command `open` (see below).

 ## Generic commands